Research Areas and Labs

 About

 We understand that the long-term goal of building intelligent machines relies on collaboration across many fields.
-That’s why we also work closely with researchers across application domains, such as health care, social work and linguistics.
+That’s why we also work closely with researchers across application domains, such as healthcare, social work, and linguistics.

 Theory and Computation